Itecrom/jumihen/README.md

 - SMS or Email notifications for approved entries.
 - Payment gateway integration.
 - Seller dashboards for managing their own products.
+-Front end pop up chat between online admin and customers

 ## 📝 License

-This project is for educational purposes and training under ITEC ICT HUB.
+This project is for educational purposes and training under ITEC ICT SOLUTIONS.
 Redistribution without consent is not permitted.

 ## ✉️ Contact